ralgar/homelab/README.md

  sophisticated, virtualized/containerized homelab.
 It can serve as a framework for your homelab as well.

-**Note:** While this project is fully-functional, I still consider it to be in the *alpha* stage of development.
-As such, you should expect breaking changes.
+**Note:** While this project is functional as-is, it is currently still in the *alpha* stage of development.
+As such, you should expect some minor issues, as well as breaking changes in future revisions.

 ### Features